-Money laundering is defined very widely in UK law.
-It includes all forms of using or possessing criminal property (as well as facilitating the use or possession) regardless of how it was obtained.
+Money laundering includes all forms of using or possessing criminal property (as well as facilitating the use or possession) regardless of how it was obtained.

 Accountants are key gatekeepers for the financial system, facilitating vital transactions that underpin the UK economy.
 As such, they have a significant role to play in ensuring their services are not used to further a criminal purpose.
 As professionals, accountants must act with integrity and uphold the law, and they must not engage in criminal activity.